PerfectlySoft/PerfectDocs/README.md

 This library contains all the reference documentation and API reference-related material you need to run and use Perfect.

-### Issues, Pull Requests, and Support

-We have transitioned to using JIRA for dealing with all pull requests, bugs, and any other support-related issues.
-Therefore, the GitHub "issues" tab has been disabled.

-If you find a bug, or have a helpful suggestion to improve this documentation, [please raise it](http://jira.perfect.org:8080/servicedesk/customer/portal/1).

-Before you do, please view [a comprehensive list of all open issues](http://jira.perfect.org:8080/projects/ISS/issues).

-### Contributing

-We welcome all contributions to and recommendations for improving the Perfect documentation.
-We welcome contributions to Perfect’s documentation.
-If you spot a typo, bug, or other errata, or have additions or suggestions to recommend, please [create a pull request or log an issue in JIRA](http://jira.perfect.org:8080/servicedesk/customer/portal/1/user/login?destination=portal%2F1).

-We have [a system, written with Perfect](https://github.com/PerfectlySoft/PerfectDocGenerator), that picks up markdown files dynamically from this repository and incorporates them in an HTML docs site.
-This system will go live shortly.

 ## Table of Contents

 * [Introduction](https://github.com/PerfectlySoft/PerfectDocs/blob/master/guide/introduction.md)